HP Omen

-The HyperX brand of gaming mice, keyboards, microphones and controllers is also owned by HP after an acquisition from Kingston Technology in 2021.
+The HyperX brand of gaming mice, keyboards, microphones and controllers is also owned by HP after an acquisition from Kingston in 2021.
 Like Victus products, HyperX products are also sold alongside the main OMEN brand.

-The OMEN line directly competes with Lenovo's Legion, Dell's Alienware subsidiary, Acer Predator and ASUS ROG series whereas the Victus line directly competes with Dell's G series, Lenovo's LOQ, Acer Nitro, and ASUS TUF.
+The OMEN line directly competes with Lenovo's Legion, Dell's Alienware, Acer's Predator and ASUS' ROG series whereas the Victus line directly competes with Dell's G Series, Lenovo's LOQ, Acer's Nitro, and ASUS' TUF.

+In January 2026, HP merged the Omen brand with HyperX.

 History

-In 2006, HP acquired VoodooPC, a company that specialized in producing high-end, personalized gaming computers.
+On September 28, 2006, HP acquired VoodooPC, a company that specialized in producing high-end, personalized gaming computers.
 Earlier that year, Dell, competitor to HP, had acquired Alienware, competitor to VoodooPC.

+On June 10, 2008, VoodooPC launched the OMEN brand.

-On November 4, 2014, HP launched the OMEN brand of gaming computers that inherited VoodooPC's tribal mask logo.
+On November 4, 2014, HP relaunched the OMEN brand of gaming computers that inherited VoodooPC's tribal mask logo.
 The first product under the new brand was a 15-inch gaming laptop.
 HP changed the logo of the OMEN brand from the tribal mask design to a simple 45° square shape in 2020.

 In February 2021, HP acquired HyperX from Kingston and no longer produces gaming peripherals.

 In March 2025, HP announced a lineup of OMEN-branded standalone PC parts.
 Their initial offering included two sizes of case fans, two sizes of AIO CPU cooling units, and a 1000W PSU.